Investment Scams with high interest returns

 Not Freephone + 353 56 775 7007 (Lost/Stolen cards or smart device)

 Fraudsters target victims in several different ways so please always remain vigilant to prevent yourself becoming a victim of investments scams.
-Two common ways we have seen people become a victim of an investment scam in the current low interest rate environment are:
+Three common ways we have seen people become a victim of an investment scam in the current low interest rate environment are:

-1. Fraudsters are posing as legitimate firms and offering high interest returns.
+1. Fraudsters are posing as legitimate firms and offering higher interest returns.
 People fall victim to these scams when they are researching products with better returns; such as investments, bonds & bitcoin, they come across the fraudulent company online and invest their money with them.
 These legitimate firms may appear to be endorsed by celebrities or high-profile names.

 2. Fraudsters contact people offering an investment opportunity by telephone call, text message, email, letter or home visit.
 Often the fraudster will put you under pressure to commit to the investment opportunity quickly.